Skip Navigation

 The Migration Process

-The following steps describes the typical migration process.
+The following steps describe the typical migration process.
 You can also follow these steps, with some minor modifications, to migrate apps from Private Space to Private Space, or from a Private Space to a Shield Space.

 Heroku Enterprise customers with Premier or Signature Success Plans can request in-depth guidance on migration from the Customer Solutions Architecture (CSA) team.